AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Scaling relations

 The soft-band X-ray luminosity and temperature are two X-ray observables obtained with minimal covariance.
 In our analysis, X-ray temperatures were obtained from spectral modelling of the X-ray observations.
 In contrast, X-ray luminosities were derived from the flux measurements in the 0.5--2 keV energy band, which, at the redshifts of this study, are primarily sensitive to gas density and metallicity.
 Accordingly, the $kT-L_{\rm X}$ relation is one of the most studied relations in the literature.
-The gravitational self-similar expectation is $L_{\rm bol} \propto T^{2}$, where $L_{\rm bol}$ is the bolometric luminosity (e.g., \citet{Boeh}, and references therein).
-However, the expected behaviour of the band-limited [0.1-2.4 keV] relation is $L_{0.1-2.4} \propto T^{1.5 + \gamma}$ with $\gamma = -0.04$ for a typical metal abundance of $Z = 0.3\,Z_{\odot}$ and a temperature range of 0.4--3.0 keV(\citealp{Lovisari21}).
-Thus, the slope of the $kT-L_{\rm X}$ relation is expected to be $\sim$ 0.67.
-We report a relation of the form $kT \propto L_{\rm X}^{0.3 {\pm} 0.08}$ for the XMM-Newton subsample representing AXES-2MRS.
-We show our relation, together with that of \citet{Kettula15, Lovisari15, maxim} in Fig. \ref{tlx}.
-To ensure an in-depth comparison, we list several properties of the literature relations in the left panel of the figure.
+The gravitational self-similar expectation is $L_{\rm bol} \propto T^{2}$, where $L_{\rm bol}$ is the bolometric luminosity \citep[e.g.][and references therein]{Boeh}.
+However, the expected behaviour of the band-limited [0.1-2.4 keV] relation is $L_{0.1-2.4} \propto T^{1.5 + \gamma}$ with $\gamma = -0.04$ for a typical metal abundance of $Z = 0.3\,Z_{\odot}$ and a temperature range of 0.4--3.0 keV (\citealp{Lovisari21}).
+Thus, the slope of the $kT-L_{\rm X}$ relation is expected to be $\sim$ 0.68.
+We report a relation of the form $kT \propto L_{\rm X}^{0.3 {\pm} 0.08}$ for the \textit{XMM-Newton} subsample representing AXES-2MRS.
+We show our relation, together with that of \citet{Kettula15, Lovisari15, maxim} in Fig. \ref{tlx}, while the MCMC fitting parameters of the relation are shown in Fig. \ref{tlx_getdist}. {We split our sample on high and low concentration groups defined at $c_{200}$ in Fig. \ref{tlx} only to show the location of systems with extremely low concentration values.} To ensure an in-depth comparison, we list several properties of the literature relations in the left panel of the figure.
 In particular, we specify whether the relation is based on a group, cluster, or group + cluster sample.
 We also indicate whether it employs a selection bias correction (BC) or not (NC), and specify whether the central regions were excluded in estimating $L_{\rm X}$ (core excised, CEL) or the total $L_{\rm X}$ was used (TL).
-Furthermore, total (TT) vs. core-excised (CET) temperature is clarified together with the regression method.
+Furthermore, the total (TT) versus core-excised (CET) temperature is clarified together with the regression method.
 These acronyms are summarised in Table. \ref{table: acronyms}.
-To correct for the sampling bias of our XMM-Newton subsample, we provide a detection vector to \texttt{linmix} to take into account the distribution of source over the luminosity, where we set temperatures for the systems without XMM-Newton temperature measurements to its upper limit of 20 keV.
+To correct for the sampling bias of our \textit{XMM-Newton} subsample, we provide a detection vector to \texttt{linmix} to take into account the distribution of source over the luminosity, where we set temperatures for the systems without \textit{XMM-Newton} temperature measurements to its upper limit of 20 keV.
 We do not find differences in the results obtained without a detection vector, which illustrates that the sampling bias is negligible.